breezy-weather/breezy-weather/docs/SOURCES.md

 </details>

 ### Finnish Meteorological Institute
-> This source will be available in an upcoming release.
+> This source will be available in the upcoming v6.2.0 version.

 **[Finnish Meteorological Institute](https://www.ilmatieteenlaitos.fi/)** is the official meteorological service of Finland, and the Åland Islands.